preciofishbone/OmniaDocsG2/blocks/index.rst

 Blocks
 ===========================================
-**Important Note!** In Omnia 7.0 and later blocks that are tied to a certain feature in Omnia are only available if that feature is activated.
+**Important Note!** Blocks that are tied to a certain feature in Omnia are only available if that feature is activated.

 .. toctree::
    :titlesonly: